Yolo Vision Shenzhen

 Real-World Applications

-The following example demonstrates how to initiate tracking on a video source using the Python interface.
+The following example demonstrates how to apply this tracking on a video file:

 from ultralytics import YOLO

-# Run tracking on a video file using the BoT-SORT tracker
+# Track objects in a video using BoT-SORT

 Join the Ultralytics community